toggledbits/VenstarColorTouch-Hubitat/README.md

 Support questions, bug reports and enhancement requests are welcome!
 There are two ways to share them:

-1. I have a strong preference for the use of the ["Issues" section](https://github.com/toggledbits/VenstarColorTouch-Hubitat/issues) of the Github repository for reporting of (actual or suspected) bugs.
+1. I have a strong preference for the use of the ["Issues" section of the Github repository](https://github.com/toggledbits/VenstarColorTouch-Hubitat/issues) for reporting of (actual or suspected) bugs.
-1. I'll be happy to answer questions directed to me (@toggledbits) in posts or PMs on the [Hubitat Community Forums](https://community.hubitat.com/).
+1. I'm happy to answer questions directed to me (@toggledbits) in posts or PMs on the [Hubitat Community Forums](https://community.hubitat.com/).

 <hr>

-Copyright 2021 Patrick H. Rigney (toggledbits), All Rights Reserved
+Copyright 2021 Patrick H. Rigney (toggledbits), All Rights Reserved.
+Please see the LICENSE file for further information.